Go on to Part Five

 but without Cogs In Cogs.
 Again, which performance each song came from

-is not clear, although it had been believed that most came from the first show.
+is not clear, although it had been believed that most came from the first

-More recently, a longer set of King
+show.
+More recently, a longer set of

-if this were not all confusing enough, this newly surfaced version of Cogs In Cogs is not the same as the one on the original radio
+this newly surfaced version of Cogs In Cogs is

-was a bit less receptive during the first show.
+receptive during the first show.
+He

-someone in the crowd yelled out "you suck!"
-He says he later cut out that segment from
+He says he later cut out that segment from King Biscuit’s tape and

-King Biscuit’s tape and placed it in a locket he still owns today.
-It’s presumed this
+placed it in a locket he still owns today.

-solo took place, as usual, during the song Plain Truth, but no Jan.
-18 recording
+during the song Plain Truth, but no Jan.
+18 recording of that tune has

-Amazingly, the exact same thing happened at the Nov.
-5, 1977 gig at the
+thing happened at the Nov.
+5, 1977 gig at the same venue, during which it’s been confirmed someone again yelled out “you

 New